.

 F-HUB builds upon Higgs’ legacy, proposing that mass, spacetime, entropy, and even cosmic expansion emerge from structured quantum information itself.
 The importance of the Higgs field extends far beyond its currently understood role, as it also serves as a fundamental boundary between energetic states and matter—a connection that is critical in Part Two (Life) of F-HUB, where we derive links between observation, entropy, and the expansion of the universe.

-Moreover, F-HUB Part Three (Death) will further expand on the role of the Higgs field, pushing its implications beyond physics into the deeper nature of existence, information, and even consciousness.
+Moreover, F-HUB Part Three (Death) further expands on the role of the Higgs field, pushing its implications beyond physics into the deeper nature of existence, information, and even consciousness.

 As for the name, we initially chose F-HUB simply because it abbreviates well and is easy to remember.
 However, as the work continues to unfold, we recognise its potential to gain broader recognition.
 If it does, it will be because the theory holds true, resonates with those seeking deeper answers, and expands upon the foundational work of those who came before us.